-No matter what major you pursue in the College of Arts and Letters, you can also earn a minor in Business Economics--taking full advantage of a liberal arts education while become literate in key business principals.
+No matter what major you pursue in the College of Arts and Letters, you can also earn a minor in Business Economics — taking full advantage of a liberal arts education while become literate in key business principles.

 Arts and Letters alumni have long has a stellar track record of success.
 Whether you enter the business world immediately after graduation, enroll in graduate or professional school, or start life after Notre Dame by joining a service organization, you can leverage the traditional liberal arts skills — writing effectively, analyzing data, thinking critically, speaking and leading persuasively — into almost any career path you choose.

 With the Business Economics minor, you add to your professional skill set an understanding of specialized terminology used in business and the fundamental concepts of a market economy.

 The Course Sequence

 1. Principles of Microeconomics (taken first or second year)

 2. Statistics (taken first, sophomore, or junior year)

 3. Principles of Macroeconomics (taken sophomore or junior year)

-4. Introductory Accountancy (taken junior or senior year, starting fall 2013)
+4. Introductory Accountancy (taken junior or senior year)

-5. Introductory Finance (taken junior or senior year, starting fall 2013)
+5. Introductory Finance (taken junior or senior year)

 When and How

 Arts and Letters students should declare this minor no later than the spring of their sophomore year, but can declare at any time.

 The minor in business economics is for Arts and Letters students only.

 - Students may not double-count any of the above courses to fulfill a requirement in their major—but Psychology or Sociology majors can use their respective departmental Statistics course to fulfill the statistics requirement for the business economics minor.
 Per established practice in these departments, students who use the departmental Statistics course to fulfill another requirement will be expected to substitute another course for their major.
 For more information, contact the director of undergraduate studies in your department.